learnbyexample/learn_gnuawk/gnu_awk.md

 ## Dynamic regexp

 As seen earlier, string literals can be used instead of a regexp to specify the pattern to be matched.
 Which implies that you can use any expression or a variable as well.
-This is helpful if you need to compute the regexp based on some conditions or if you are getting the pattern externally, such as user input passed via the `-v` option from a `bash` variable.
+This is helpful if you need to compute the regexp based on some conditions or if you are getting the pattern externally, such as user input passed via the `-v` option from a shell variable.

 ```bash
 $ r='cat.*dog|dog.*cat'